 Reports

 A report is a structured, source-linked synthesis generated from published NataPulse evidence.
+Reports support repeatable questions about what changed, why it matters, what supports the view, what remains uncertain, and what to monitor.

 Report types